Aquaculture literacy impacts

 NOAA's Community of Practice for Aquaculture Literacy (CoPAL) was formed in 2020 as a landing space for all interested in leveraging existing resources to expand aquaculture literacy efforts across the country.
 To date, CoPAL has hosted:

 As part of CoPAL, NOAA is partnering with the North American Association for Environmental Education offsite link (NAAEE) to implement the eeBLUE aquaculture literacy mini-grants program offsite link.
-To date, eeBLUE has awarded $148,618 to support 10 projects.
-The mini-grants program has reached:
+To date, eeBLUE has awarded $313,618 to support 19 projects.
+The mini-grants program is reaching:

-• 6 states: California, Florida, Georgia, Maine, Massachusetts, and Ohio.
+• 11 states: California, Florida, Georgia, Maine, Maryland, Massachusetts, North Carolina, New Hampshire, Ohio, South Carolina, and Washington.

 • 475 K-12 students.